vikasgola/coordinated-view-openseadragron/README.md

-# coordinated-view-code-challenge
+# coordinated-view-openseadragon
-This is a repo for code challenge of Cross-Slide Coordinated Viewing project at camicroscope.
+This is openseadragon example of two views coordinated with each other.